brhanuhailu/Moudle1CapstoneProject/readme.md

 # 📖 [Capstone project] <a name="about-project"></a>

 > This project is Developing Capstone project for Module one using HTML and CSS.
 The design given from Microverse.
 > In this project, Mobile first and Desktop version using Css has been implemented and deployed in github page.
-It has been added popup modal for both mobile and Desktop screen.
+It has been added popup menu for mobile screen.

 **[Capstone project]** is a the main mechansium to introduce you self to the world market in software development and related field of works.